A Single Player Settings Guide for the Wings of Fury v0.7 update.

 You should now have a brand new default settings INI.

-Changes the MAX allowed Puppets spawned around players, while not in an interior of a building or near POIs.
+Changes the MAXIMUM amount of PUPPETS that can spawn around players, while not in an interior of a building or near POIs or inside bunkers.

-Changes the MULTIPLIER of Puppets spawned around players, near POIs.
+Changes the MULTIPLIER of Puppets spawned around players, near POIs and inside bunkers.

-Changes the MULTIPLIER of Puppets spawned around players, inside buildings.(farmhouses, police stations, and bunkers.)
+Changes the MULTIPLIER of Puppets spawned around players, inside buildings.(farmhouses, police stations, and workshops.)

-Changes the MULTIPLIER of Puppets spawned around players, while not in an interior of a building or around POIs.
+Changes the MULTIPLIER of Puppets spawned around players, while not in an interior of a building or around POIs or inside bunkers.

 “CheckTimeInSeconds” Determines WHEN the Puppets will spawn around the player.
 The time is basically a delay in seconds.
 For example, using default settings, if you were to activate a puppet spawn next to you in the wild, the game would wait 300 seconds (5 minutes) before spawning that puppet.
 If you leave the area within 300 seconds and allow the spawner to deactivate, the puppet will not spawn.

-Changes the SPAWN TIMER of Puppets spawned around players, near POIs.
+Changes the SPAWN TIMER of Puppets spawned around players, near POIs and inside bunkers.

-Changes the SPAWN TIMER of Puppets spawned around players, inside buildings.(farmhouses, police stations, and bunkers.)
+Changes the SPAWN TIMER of Puppets spawned around players, inside buildings.(farmhouses, police stations, and workshops.)

-Changes the SPAWN TIMER of Puppets spawned around players, while not in an interior of a building or around POIs.
+Changes the SPAWN TIMER of Puppets spawned around players, while not in an interior of a building or around POIs or inside bunkers.

-Changes the SPAWN PROBABILITY PERCENTAGE of Puppets spawned around players, near POIs.
+Changes the SPAWN PROBABILITY PERCENTAGE of Puppets spawned around players, near POIs and inside bunkers.

-Changes the SPAWN PROBABILITY PERCENTAGE of Puppets spawned around players, inside buildings.(farmhouses, police stations, and bunkers.)
+Changes the SPAWN PROBABILITY PERCENTAGE of Puppets spawned around players, inside buildings.(farmhouses, police stations, and workshops.)

-Changes the SPAWNER COOLDOWN TIMER of Puppets spawned around players, near POIs.
+Changes the SPAWNER COOLDOWN TIMER of Puppets spawned around players, near POIs and inside bunkers.

-Changes the SPAWNER COOLDOWN TIMER of Puppets spawned around players, inside buildings.(farmhouses, police stations, and bunkers.)
+Changes the SPAWNER COOLDOWN TIMER of Puppets spawned around players, inside buildings.(farmhouses, police stations, and workshops.)

-Allow a player to use the SQUADMATE Re-spawn option when re-spawning.
-However this is redundant on a single player world.
-(I would actually recommend turning this off for “immersion”)
+Allow a player to use the SQUADMATE Respawn option when respawning.
+However this is redundant in a single player world.

 This setting sets all locked containers in the world to either require lockpicking or not.
-THIS DOES NOT EFFECT AIR DROPS.
-AIR DROPS ARE ALWAYS LOCKED.
+This does not affect air drops. air drops are always locked.

 This setting sets the DAMAGE MULTIPLIER on trapped locks (like in killboxes) for failing a lockpicking attempt.